Skip to main content

 William James Drescher

-Interim report on the ground-water resources of Manatee County, Florida
+Interim report on surface water resources and quality of waters in Lee County, Florida